n1smm/Inception-42/README.md

 - **Git**

 Ensure Docker and Docker Compose are installed and that your user has permission to run Docker commands (or use `sudo`).

+For NixOS users, all the dependencies can be installed by running `nix-shell` in the root of the project.
+Note that this will limit permissions and sandbox the project.

 ---